ericdrowell/jsonc/README.md

 * You can dynamically build logic at run time
 * You can serialize and deserialize logic safely (I'm looking at you, eval)
 * You can make logic changes without redeploying your application
+* It makes the process of migrating from one language to another much easier

 ## Full list of declarations